17 Different Ways in Which God Speaks to Us

 7. History

-Everything is in the power of God.
+Everything is in God’s power.
 He leads us individually and is in charge of humanity’s fate.
-We may see God moving in the past to bring about the events that He had planned when we examine the history of our culture and other civilizations.
+When we examine the history of our culture and other civilizations, we may see God moving in the past to bring about the events that He had planned.

 Additionally, there is little question that God orchestrated events that appear to be fortunate accidents.
 History also demonstrates how many ancient prophecies came true.
 It provides a broad overview of the Lord’s strategy for people.